Dynamic random graphs with vertex removal: Introduction

-The proof of Theorem~\ref{thm components intro} combines a comparison of the DRGVR model $G_n$ with a particular inhomogeneous Erd\H{o}s-R\'enyi graph model on the vertex set $V_n$ (of $G_n$) and results by Bollob\'as, Janson and Riordan~\cite{BolJanRio05}.
-More precisely, we use necessary and sufficient conditions for the existence of a giant component of a wide family of inhomogeneous random graph models from~\cite{BolJanRio05}, and the comparison between the DRGVR model and an instance of this family allows us to transfer their results to our setting.
+\paragraph{Main ideas of the proofs.} The proofs of the main results use a variety of techniques.
+First, Theorem~\ref{thrm:LWC intro} is obtained by providing a coupling between the Breadth-First Search (BFS) exploration of the neighbourhood of a vertex $k_0$ selected uniformly at random in $G_n$, and the recursive construction of the multi-type branching process $\cT$ with root $0$, as defined in Definition~\ref{def:wll}.
+This coupling is mainly inspired by techniques used for proving the local limit of affine preferential attachment models (see~\cite{BerBorChaSab14,Lo21}). \lyu{Our main technical contribution is to incorporate the vertex deletion mechanism in the definition of the DRGVR by using an iterative two-step coupling scheme from~\cite{BerBorChaSab14,Lo21}.
+The approach goes roughly as follows: given that the $r$-th neighbourhoods of $k_0$ in $G_n$ and $0$ in $\cT$ have been coupled, we consider two corresponding vertices at distance $r$ from the roots of $G_n$ and $\cT$, respectively, and couple the rescaled labels and positions of their children, respectively, with an intermediary discretised Poisson point process.} \lyu{We note that an alternative approach towards a proof of a local limit goes through a sandwiching lemma (Lemma~\ref{lemma sandwich}) and by applying results from~\cite{BolJanRio05}, but remark that this has several disadvantages compared to our approach: \begin{itemize} \item Our results provide quantitative bounds on the total variation distance; \item We obtain a more general \emph{marked} local convergence; \item Our construction is explicit and the method provides a systematic approach for proving quantitative local limit theorems where the limiting object is naturally seen within an ambient geometric space (here $[0,1]$); \item We believe that an approach similar to ours can be applied to preferential attachment models with vertex removal where the results from~\cite{BolJanRio05} may not apply. \end{itemize}} The proof of Theorem~\ref{thm components intro} combines a comparison of the DRGVR model $G_n$ with a particular inhomogeneous Erd\H{o}s-R\'enyi graph model on the vertex set $V_n$ (of $G_n$) and results by Bollob\'as, Janson and Riordan~\cite{BolJanRio05}.
+More precisely, we use necessary and sufficient conditions for the existence of a giant component of a wide family of inhomogeneous random graph models from~\cite{BolJanRio05}, and a \lyu{stochastic} comparison between the DRGVR model and an instance of this family allows us to transfer their results to our setting.
 Proposition~\ref{prop beta_c intro} is a byproduct of this proof and is shown by analysing a related linear operator.
-Theorem~\ref{thm approximate intro} combines the fact that the restriction of the inhomogeneous Erd\H{o}s-R\'enyi graph on $V_n\setminus V_{\lambda n}$ satisfies that every two edges appear in $G^\lambda_n$ with probabilities which are a constant factor away from each other (this is not the case for $G_n$ itself) with results from~\cite{BolJanRio05}.
+Theorem~\ref{thm approximate intro} combines the fact that the restriction of the inhomogeneous Erd\H{o}s-R\'enyi graph to $V_n\setminus V_{\lambda n}$ satisfies that every two edges appear in $G^\lambda_n$ with probabilities which are a constant factor away from each other (this is not the case for $G_n$ itself) with results from~\cite{BolJanRio05}.

 Theorem~\ref{thrm:max intro} combines the comparison between the DRGVR model and an inhomogeneous Erd{\H o}s-R\'enyi graph model with precise bounds on the tail distribution of the vertex-degrees for the latter model.
 These bounds are used to show that, when the expected number of vertices with degree at least $k_n$ either tends to zero (respectively to infinity), then the largest degree is at most (respectively at least) $k_n$ with high probability.
 With the growth rate of the maximum degree at hand, the tail distribution bounds can be used to argue that vertices with ``too small'' or ``too large'' label have degrees that are substantially smaller than the maximum degree in $G_n$.